Terrick Terrick National Park . Terricks . Mitiamo Rock . Patho West NCR . Indigenous grasslands . Terrick Terrick East . The Meadows

 including outlying indigenous grassland sections

-* Click here to download the latest Friends of TTNP Newsletter (March 2013).
-This newsletter contains iseveral pages about the area's early European settlers.
+• Click here to download the latest Friends of TTNP Newsletter (September 2013).

-* The Friends of Terrick Terrick National Park is organisaing an open weekend starting at 7pm on Friday 4th October 2013 and continuing until after lunch Sunday 6th October 2013.
+• The Friends of Terrick Terrick National Park is organisaing an open weekend starting at 7pm on Friday 4th October 2013 and continuing until after lunch Sunday 6th October 2013.
 The venue is the Davies Homestead site, Kow Swamp Road.
 Free admission.
 Free camp sites alongside the homestead from 3pm Friday 4th.
 BYO tent/caravan, food and drinks.
 Park tours.
 Evening presentations.
-Early morning bird walk.
+Early morning bird walk (leaving Davies homestead site at 7.15am sharp on Saturday 5th October.
 Coach tours of the park.
 Working bees.
 Displays.
-Guest speakers.
+Guest speakers Friday and Saturday night.
+Astronomy Saturday night ($3 per person).

 * Some outlying grassland paddocks (including Roslynmead NCR, Roslynmead East NCR, Terrick Terrick East NCR, Kotta NCR, Tomara Gilgais NCR, Wanurp NCR, Pine Grove NCR and Canegrass Swamp Wildlife Reserve), were added to the national park and "officially opened" on 30th June 2010.
-Some other grassland reserves on the Patho Plain (e.g Patho West NCR) have not been gazetted as part of the national park.
+"The Meadows' is also a satellite area of the park.
 In addition to these grassland reserves, crown land adjoining Bendigo Creek between Hopper Road and Balderson Road has also been added to the national park.

 * The Friends of Terrick Terrick National Park Inc. now has a Facebook page.
-Member will soon be able to add photos and comments to the page.
+Membes will soon be able to add photos and comments to the page.

 • Please note that shooting is not permitted in any part of the national park.
 During the quail shooting season, DPI Game Management Unit (Kerang) has agreed to patrol the grassland sections of the park, especially during the Easter period.